Don Lubin was born in 1943.

 and has led workshops and field trips since 1998 for the New England Wild Flower Society and others,

-often with co-teacher Ray Abair of Middleboro MA.
+previously with co-teacher Ray Abair of Middleboro MA.

-Don, sometimes with Ray, has found uncommon ferns and donated more than 100 specimens to herbaria,
+Don has found uncommon ferns and donated more than 100 specimens to herbaria,

 mainly the New England Botanical Club collection at the Asa Gray Herbarium at Harvard.